-Students select and put on waders based on shoe size.
+Students select and put on waders based on

+shoe size.
 Two or three participants can work together to remove traps from the water.
 Two students should walk to either side of the trap and lift the trap by the metal hoops, not by the PVC pipes which are structural components.
-If picked up by the PVC piles, the trap could collapse and the PVC pipes fall out and sink.
+If picked up by the PVC pipes, the trap could collapse and the PVC pipes fall out and sink.
 The two students carefully walk with the trap back to the shoreline.
 The third person can pull the rope that is tied to the trap.

 The group should survey the animals that are in the trap before removing anything.
 Smaller turtles can be removed by reaching into the throat of the trap and pulling them out, posterior end first.
 Keep hands away from turtles' mouths and claws.
 Other participants should be prepared to take the turtles that are being removed from the trap.
 If a large collection container (like a 10-gallon bucket) is available, turtles can be placed in this.
 For large turtles, such as snapping turtles, it may be necessary to untie the end of the trap that was previously tied to the stationary object.
 Once this end of the trap is open, fold back the net and place the trap near the water's edge so that the turtle can walk out on its own.
 This is safer for people and for the turtle.
 In our project, we do not handle large snapping turtles.
-Sometimes traps will catch key for turtles or use their field guide, looking at pictures and reading the text and then other animals such as fish.
+Sometimes traps will catch other animals such as fish.
 Reach into the throat of the trap and remove fish and return them to the water.